Windz-GameDev/Assignment-3/README.md

 #### Key Features:

-- Uses PyCUDA for GPU implementation
+- **PyCUDA Implementation:** Uses PyCUDA for the GPU implementation, making it accessible and easier to integrate with Python libraries.
-- Implements the Colorimetric method (weighted RGB conversion)
+- **Colorimetric Method:** Implements the standard Colorimetric method (weighted RGB conversion) for accurate grayscale conversion.
-- Compares performance between GPU and CPU implementations
+- **Performance Comparison:** Compares execution times between GPU and CPU implementations to evaluate speedup.
-- Includes original and resulting images for comparison
+- **Image Handling:** Works with multiple image types as input and outputs the grayscale images for visual comparison.

 #### Implementation Details:

-- Uses 32x32 thread blocks for efficient GPU utilization
+- **Parallelism:** Each pixel conversion is independent, allowing for massive parallelism on the GPU.
-- Implements memory coalescing for improved performance
+- **Thread Blocks:** Utilizes 32x32 thread blocks for efficient GPU utilization.
-- Handles images of arbitrary dimensions
+- **Memory Coalescing:** Ensures that RGB values are accessed in a coalesced manner, improving memory access performance.
-- Converts timing measurements to milliseconds for precise comparison
+- **Timing Measurements:** Converts timing measurements to milliseconds for precise comparison between CPU and GPU execution times.

 #### Dependencies: